 Overview

-According to Defense POW/MIA Accounting Agency (DPAA), "more than 83,000 Americans remain missing from WWII, the Korean War, the Vietnam War, the Cold War, and the Gulf Wars/other conflicts.
+75% of the losses are located in the Asia-Pacific According to Defense POW/MIA Accounting Agency (DPAA), "more than 83,000 Americans remain missing from WWII, the Korean War, the Vietnam War, the Cold War, and the Gulf Wars/other conflicts.
+Out of the 83,000 missing, 75% of the losses are located in the Asia-Pacific".

 Among the past conflicts in Asia-Pacific, MIAs from WWII is the largest, over 48,000.

-MIA and Unknown in WWII in Saipan
+MIA and Unknown from WWII in Saipan Total On Land

-Death | 4,110 | - |
+Death 4,110 -

-Unknown | 71 | - |
+Unknown 71 -

 Why Saipan?

-1) Saipan is a Commonwealth of the United States of America, a part of the U.S. teritory; however, not active recovery of the WWII
+1) Saipan is a Commonwealth of the United States of America, a part of the U.S. teritory; however, not active recovery of the WWII fallen has being taken by the government.

 2) There has been a lot of construction work going on Saipan to build a Casino hotels and related facilities on the island, and human remains are under danger of possible lost and distruction.

+3) Kuuentai-NPO (Japanese organization) became the first group to return the US remains from the Japanese side.
 It was 2011 that first US Army soldier was found in Saipan.

 Kuuentai (Japanese organization) was digging up the burials to recover the Japanese remains, but also found the probable remains of the US servicemen.